marydavis/let-it-glow/README.md

   ![Wire Closeup](images/rgb-wired-closeup.jpg "Wire Closeup")

-  #### Run the Code
+  #### Upload the Code

   1. Open Elegoo Super Starter Kit Tutorial Folder *(downloaded in setup)*
       *  *For more detailed information and schematics, checkout the tutorial by opening the Elegoo Super Starter Kit Tutorial pdf and going to Lesson 4 (pg 47)*

   1. Open Code folder -> Lesson 4 folder -> Open `.ino` file in IDE
-  1. As you can see, the code is simplified C++ and commented throughout explaining each section.
+      * As you can see, the code is simplified C++ and commented throughout explaining each section.
-  1. Plug your Arduino into your computer.
+  1. Plug your Arduino into your computer so we can upload the code and supply power to the board (for now).
-  1. Click the upload button (right arrow) and off it goes!
+  1. Upload this code to your board by clicking Upload.
   1. Your light should now be changing colors!

   #### Freedom!